BearCloud/site/content/notes/amazon-neptune/index.md

    - You may run into an issue when you try running the command `cp {@jre_path}/lib/security/cacerts /tmp/certs/cacerts`.
 If you are using a freshly provisioned EC2 instance, you can ignore this step.

    - When you see `your-neptune-endpoint`, use your **cluster endpoint**.

+   - If you are experiencing "Host did not respond in a timely fashion," please see the section "Configuring Security Group" below.

 3. The AWS docs provide the example query `g.V().limit(1)` in order to test your connection to the Neptune database.
 If you'd like, you can copy paste the following commands to populate your database with test data: